AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 To define the audience, you can:

-* use an existing audience, see this [section](add-audience.md).
+* Use an existing audience.
+[Learn more](add-audience.md)
-* create a new audience.
-See this [section](segment-builder.md).
+* Create a new audience.
+[Learn more](segment-builder.md)
+* Import an audience from a file.
+[Learn more](import-audience.md)
+* Use an Adobe Experience Platform audience.
+[Learn more](aep-audience.md)

-You can also define control groups to avoid sending messages to a portion of your audience in order to measure the impact of your campaigns.
-See this [section](control-group.md).
+In addition, you can define control groups to avoid sending messages to a portion of your audience, and measure the impact of your campaigns.
+[Learn more](control-group.md)

 ![](assets/about-audience.png)